-(a) Includes 10 towers we currently manage.

 (b) Includes 12 towers we currently manage.

-(c) Includes 117 towers we currently manage.

-(d) We manage an additional 1,286 rooftop sites throughout the United States that do not currently produce revenue but are available for leasing to our customers.
+(c) Includes 117 towers we currently manage. (d) We manage an additional 1,286 rooftop sites throughout the United States that do not currently produce revenue but are available for leasing to our customers.

-Less than 1%.
+\ Less than 1%.